 - apply to another major that is still accepting applications.

-In the event that the yield falls short of projections, Maine Maritime Academy will select students from the Wait List to fill vacancies in the academic program or incoming class.
-For more information, visit http://mainemaritime.edu/admissions/undergraduate-admissions/waitlist-faq/.
+In the event that the yield falls short of projections, Maine Maritime Academy will select students from the waitlist to fill vacancies in the academic program or incoming class.
+For more information, visit https://mainemaritime.edu/admissions/undergraduate-admissions/waitlist-faq/.

 Applicants must provide accurate and complete information on all application documents.
 Intentional omission or falsification of information during the application process will result in the immediate rejection of the application.
-Application misrepresentation includes, but is not limited to: (1) false, omitted, or misleading information on the application, medical or immunization forms, financial aid disclosures, or during the personal interview, (2) fake, forged, or altered transcripts, standardized test scores, or letters of recommendation.
+Application misrepresentation includes, but is not limited to: (1) false, omitted, or misleading information on the application, medical or immunization forms or financial aid disclosures, (2) fake, forged, or altered transcripts, standardized test scores, or letters of recommendation.

-Interviews are not part of the application process.
-A visit is highly recommended and admissions personnel will be available to answer questions Monday through Friday, from 9 a.m. to 4 p.m.
+Interviews are NOT part of the application process.
+The Admissions Office offers multiple types of visiting opportunities which include an overview presentation by an Admissions Counselor.
+These visits typically begin at 10:30 AM on most Mondays thru Fridays throughout the year.
+Please refer to the online Admissions Calendar for availability and to schedule.
 Maine Maritime Academy reserves the right to solicit confidential opinions from secondary school officials concerning a student’s potential for success at MMA, both in the classroom and in our unique social environment.

 A visit to the Academy is strongly encouraged.
 Appointments to visit should be scheduled well in advance.
 With prior notice, the Admissions Office can provide on-campus overnight accommodations without charge for the applicant and his or her family.
-Call for further details.
-Space is limited.
+Email firstname.lastname@example.org to request accommodations, space is limited.

 Transfer students will be considered for advanced standing on the quality of their credentials.
 Applicants must present an official transcript of work completed at accredited colleges or universities; only courses with grades of C or better will be considered for transfer.
 The amount of transfer credit awarded will depend on the application of the courses to MMA’s curriculum and will be evaluated by the Admissions and Registrar’s Offices.

 Please note that it may not be possible to satisfy the unique academic requirements of the bachelor of science program in less than three years at Maine Maritime Academy.
-Transfer students are urged to speak with the Director of Admissions.
+Transfer students are urged to email the Director of Admissions and Enrollment Management.

 Because of scheduling and prerequisite requirements, Maine Maritime Academy cannot guarantee transfer students that all courses will be available in the sequence desired for graduation in an accelerated (less than 4 years) program.
 Every effort will be made to accommodate transfer students, but first priority in scheduling courses will be for the standard 4 year BS degree.
 See the Academic Policies section for Priority for Course Registration.